Shigatoxigenic and verotoxigenic Escherichia coli: Names

 Names of the group and its subgroups include the following.
 There is some polysemy involved.
 Invariable synonymity is indicated by having the same color.
 Beyond that there is also some wider but variable synonymity.
 The first two (purple) in their narrowest sense are generally treated as hypernyms of the others (red and blue), although in less precise usage the red and blue have often been treated as synonyms of the purple.
 At least one reference holds "EHEC" to be mutually exclusive of "VTEC" and "STEC", but this does not match common usage, as many more publications lump all of the latter in with the former.

 The current microbiology-based view on "Shiga-like toxin" (SLT) or "verotoxin" is that they should all be referred to as (versions of) Shiga toxin, as the difference is negligible.
 Following this view, all "VTEC" (blue) should be called "STEC" (red).
 Historically, a different name was sometimes used because the toxins are not exactly the same as the one found in Shigella dysenteriae, down to every last amino acid residue, although by this logic every "STEC" would be a "VTEC".
 The line can also be drawn to use "STEC" for Stx1-producing strains and "VTEC" for Stx2-producing strains, since Stx1 is closer to the Shiga toxin.
 Practically, the choice of words and categories is not as important as the understanding of clinical relevance.

 Infectivity and virulence

 The infectivity or the virulence of an EHEC strain depends on several factors, including the presence of fucose in the medium, the sensing of this sugar and the activation of EHEC pathogenicity island.

+Attaching and effacing

+To successfully colonize the gut of its host, EHEC relies on attaching itself to epithelial cells in the large intestine.
+A type III secretion system (T3SS) consisting of intimin and its translocated intimin receptor (Tir), is expressed on the cell membrane, allowing EHEC to intimately attach to host cells.
+T3SS secretes Tir into the host cell membrane and induces the formation of pedestals, resulting in attachment and effacing lesions on epithelial cells.
+Expression of T3SS associated genes is regulated by LEE and is activated through the EvgSA two component system in the presence of nicotinamide.